Home

 The following info is from Kunz & Stevenson and was first published in 1908.
 Check with local authorities before obtaining natural pearls in Canada today.

 Canada pearls are unusually white and of good luster.
 They are not the object of systematic search, but in the aggregate many are secured by Indians and Eskimos, and some by the trappers and fishermen who operate from Quebec and Montreal.
-A number of Canada pearls, weighing form one to sixty-five grains each, were shown at the Colonial Exhibiton in London in 1886, and received favorable notice.
-Recently, two beautifully matched pinnk pearls, weighing about fourteen grains each, were obtained from one mussel.
+A number of Canada pearls, weighing form one to sixty-five grains each, were shown at the Colonial Exhibition in London in 1886, and received favorable notice.
+Recently, two beautifully matched pink pearls, weighing about fourteen grains each, were obtained from one mussel.
 A single pearl found in Canada has sold for $1,000, but as a general rule they are of relatively little value.
-The Hudson Bay traders are represented as having secured a fair share of these pearls.
+The Hudson Bay traders are represented as having secured a fair share of these pearls

-During the last few years, many pearls have been found in the streams of Prince Edward Island and of New Brunswich Province, and also in those of Nova Scotia.
+During the last few years, many pearls have been found in the streams of Prince Edward Island and of New Brunswick Province, and also in those of Nova Scotia.
 Most of them are well formed, but their color is generally inferior and their luster deficient.
 Many of them are buff or brown in color, some are bright and fairly good, a few are rose-tinted, and others are slate-colored and even almost black.

 Toronto jewelers report that many Canadian pearls are in the possession of farmers and others in the lower provinces, held by them for higher prices than the jewelers are willing to pay.
 The Nova Scotia pearls are from a bivalve which has been identified as Alasmodon Margaritifera.
 They are especially abundant in Annapolis and King counties.